hamptonpieryc/website/content/docs/club-rules.md

 **5.2** The duties of Executive Officers shall be:

 **5.2.1** Commodore: The Commodore shall have general charge of the Club.
-They will take the Chair in precedence over any other Officer at all General Meetings of members and at all General Management Committee Meetings.
+They will take the Chair in precedence over any other Officer at all General Meetings of members and at all GMC meetings.
 It will also be their duty to represent the Club when required to do so except where this duty is specific to any other Officer.

-**5.2.2** Vice Commodore: The Vice Commodore shall assume the duties of the Commodore in his or her absence.
+**5.2.2** Vice Commodore: The Vice Commodore shall assume the duties of the Commodore in their absence.
 They will be responsible to the GMC for maters relating to all buildings owned or leased by the Club and for the maintenance of permanent equipment therein including the kitchen and Club furniture.
 They will also be responsible for the orderliness of the Club's premises.